-Paul was a man who knew what it was to pray for others.
-In Romans 1:9, he says to the Christians of Rome, “Without ceasing I make mention of you always in my prayers.”
+The apostle Paul was a man who knew what it was to pray for others.
+In Romans 1:9, he says to the Christians of Rome, “…I remember you in my prayers at all times…” (N.I.V.)
 He was also a man who wanted others to pray for him.
-In Romans 15:30, he asks those same Christians to, “Strive together with me in prayers to God for me.”
-Intercessory prayer (Christians praying for one another), what a great concept!
-It’s a shame that we treat it so lightly.
+In Romans 15:30, he asks those same Christians to, “…join me in my struggle by praying to God for me” (N.I.V.)
+Intercessory prayer is such a wonderful concept!
+It’s a shame that we Christians treat it so lightly.

 In one of my former pastorates, I had a deacon who would say to people, “If you don’t have anybody else to pray for, pray for me.”
 I always liked it when he said that.
 The request was so humble, so earnest, so genuine.
 He really wanted others to pray for him.

 Abraham (in the sense of prayer being a conversation with God) prayed for Lot and Lot’s family (Genesis 18:16-33).
 Isaac prayed for his wife Rebekah (Genesis 25:21).
 Paul prayed for Philemon (Philemon 1:4) and Onesiphorus (2 Timothy 1:16-18).
 Peter and John prayed for the new believers of Samaria (Acts 8:14-17).
 You get the idea.
-The believer whose prayer life is what God wants it to be will be well versed in intercesory prayer.
+The believer whose prayer life is what God wants it to be will be well versed in intercessory prayer.